Virginia House of Delegates: History and location

 The House of Burgesses was the first elected legislative body in the New World.
 Originally having 22 members, the House of Burgesses met from 1619 through 1632 in the choir of the church at Jamestown.
 From 1632 to 1699 the legislative body met at four different state houses in Jamestown.
 The first state house convened at the home of Colonial Governor Sir John Harvey from 1632 to 1656.
 The burgesses convened at the second state house from 1656 until it was destroyed in 1660.
 Historians have yet to precisely identify its location.

 The House of Burgesses had its final meeting in May 1776, and the House of Delegates took its place in October of that year.

-The House has met in Virginia's Capitol Building, designed by Thomas Jefferson, since 1788.
+The House has met in the Virginia State Capitol, designed by Thomas Jefferson, since 1788.
 The legislative body met from 1788 to 1904 in what is known as today the Old Hall of the House of Delegates or commonly referred to as the Old House Chamber.
 The Old House Chamber is part of the original Capitol building structure.
 It measures 76 feet in width and is filled today with furnishings that resemble what the room would have looked like during its time of use.
 There are many bronze and marble busts of historic Virginians on display in the Old House Chamber, including: George Mason, George Wythe, Patrick Henry, Richard Henry Lee, and Meriwether Lewis.
 From 1904 to 1906, University of Virginia graduate and architect John K. Peeples designed and built compatible classical wings to the west and east side of the Capitol building.
 The new wings added to provide more space and serve as the legislative chambers in the Virginia General Assembly, the Senate of Virginia resides in the west chamber and the House of Delegates resides in the east chamber.
 The General Assembly members and staff operate from offices in the General Assembly Building, located in Capitol Square.
-Prior to 1788 the House of Delegates met in the Colonial Capital of Williamsburg.
+Prior to 1788, the House of Delegates met in the Colonial Capital of Williamsburg.